I'm In Love with Someone Who Isn't My Spouse. What Do I Do?

 Set firm boundaries with yourself

-Setting firm boundaries with a person you have feelings for begins with you, not them.
+Setting firm boundaries with a person for whom you have feelings begins with you, not them.
 Remind yourself that your crush is internal; the fantasy of a relationship is not realistic.
 Every person idealizes their crush when they first develop feelings for them.
 The ideas you form about who your crush is as a person are not accurate; you haven't gotten enough time to know them.

 Analyze your feelings